mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

     "hardwareId": "a-serial-number-or-similar",
     "id": "a-universally-unique-id-self-assigned-by-the-gateway",
     "name": "A Friendly Name",
-    "description": "A frindly decription of what the gateway does.", "connected": true,
+    "description": "A friendly description of what the gateway does.", "connected": true,
     "features": []
 }